 The bulk of the time commitment would be spent on researching and doing pre-production work on the chosen subject, and then on editing.
 The student should devote significant time to this as having a professional, high-quality edit will improve their chances of success immensely.

-As part of your entry, you must score at least 5 other submissions by July 25, 2018 at 11:59 PM Pacific Daylight Time (West Coast USA), during the Peer-to-Peer Review.
+As part of your entry, you must score at least 5 other submissions, during the Peer-to-Peer Review.
 You may be asked to score additional submissions as well.

 EVALUATION PANEL REVIEW

 In this period, the Evaluation Panel will score and judge the aforementioned top 75 submissions in accordance with the criteria set forth in the Rules.

 In this period, Challenge staff will review and verify the submissions (up to 30) selected by the Evaluation Panel.

 The Popular Vote is your chance to participate in the voting for your favorite submission to make it to the final phase of the judging of the Challenge.
 As a result of the Popular Vote, 7 Regional Champions will also be selected

 ANNOUNCEMENT OF FINALISTS, POPULAR VOTE TOP SCORER AND REGIONAL CHAMPIONS

 The Top Scoring Videos from the Evaluation Panel review (up to 15), the Popular Vote Top Scorer & Regional Champions (7) will be announced on our webpage